Developing and Evaluating Solutions Overview

 Communities that are considering major improvements on the state highway system are advised to develop solutions that reflect ODOT's major improvements policy addressed in Policy 1G of the Oregon Highway Plan.
 Policy 1G emphasizes maintaining the current transportation system and improving system efficiency of existing state highways before adding capacity or new facilities to the system.
 The solutions should also reflect Goal 2 of the Oregon Transportation Plan, which is to improve the efficiency of the transportation system by optimizing the existing transportation infrastructure capacity with improved operations and management.

 Communities are also advised to develop solutions that take into consideration environmental constraints.
-For major projects that are likely to involve federal funding, local governments should consider if and how National Environmental Policy Act requirements apply.
-Elements of a TSP likely to be funded that will result in a major construction project should consider National Environmental Policy Act requirements and be developed under the guidance of a purpose and needs statement.
+For major projects that are likely to involve federal funding or located on Federal Aid facilities, local governments should consider if and how National Environmental Policy Act (NEPA) requirements apply.
+Elements of a TSP likely to be funded that will result in a major construction project should consider NEPA requirements and be developed under the guidance of a Purpose and Need statement.
 Alternatively, the TSP should include a statement that describes the purpose and need for the planned project to ensure that future project development is consistent with the original intent.